Daniele Moro: Private life

 Moro obtained his certificate of admission to the bar in Geneva and he is now Attorney-at-law.
-He married and the couple became a son, but they are now divorced.
+He married and the couple had a son, but they are now divorced.
 Moro started a law firm in Lugano and now owns his own chancellery in Lucerne.
 Moro's focus is on criminal law and sports law.

 In 2010 Moro became president of the Appeals Court at the central Swiss Football Association and one year later became Chairman of the Disciplinary Committee of the Swiss Football League (SFL).

 Since becoming president he has had to deal with a number of difficult cases to deal with.
 For example, with FC Sion, who disregarded FIFA's transfer ban.
 A further was the case with Xamax, which was the first time ever that a club's license was withdrawn.
 The club was declared bankrupt in January 2012 and was consequently excluded from Swiss Super League.

 Since 2016 he is arbitrator by the Court of Arbitration for Sport (TAS/CAS).